DINKIN/TMSuino/contributing/README.md

 1. Wouldn't it improve the device to change the frequency of coil activation?
 The Arduino can achieve more here.
 Wouldn't matching a brain frequency improve the results even further?

 **_Hold on_**!
 Do not experiment wildly with high frequencies.
 That is dangerous!
-You can really fuck-up your brain with that!
+You can really damage your brain with that!
 The typical theories do not apply here.
 It's all about creating a balance between the two halves of the brain.
 And this is best achieved with only a **_slight tickle_**.